storimaging/storimaging.github.io/_pages/notebooksRestoration.md

       btn_class2: "btn--primary"
     - image_path: /images/NotebookImages/Restoration/Sampling_ULA.jpg
       title: "ULA Sampling"
       excerpt: "This practical session uses ULA (Unadjusted Langevin Algorithm) to sample from distributions.
-In particular, this practical session shows how to use the algorithm to deblurring an image.
+In particular, this practical session shows how to use the algorithm to remove blur and noise from an image.

       *Image: total variation ULA sampling for deblurring (Simpson)*"